Tips For Trying Tempur Mattresses In Store

 NASA never did use that basic material in the 1960s.
 NASA bedding or space bedding technology simply does not exist as such.

-The truth is the Swedish Temporpedic company did eventually come up with a reliable formula now used in the best-selling Tempor mattress.
+The truth is the Swedish Tempurpedic company did eventually come up with a reliable formula now used in the best-selling Tempur mattress.

-While Tempor-Pedic beds are commonly known to use Swedish mattress technology, not all such products made in Sweden are made of the so-called NASA bed foam.
+While Tempur-Pedic beds are commonly known to use Swedish mattress technology, not all such products made in Sweden are made of the so-called NASA bed foam.

 Authenticity Test

-How can you check if your purchase as good as a true Temporpedic bed?
+How can you check if your purchase as good as a true Tempurpedic bed?
 You can try the wine glass test, the egg test, or the fridge test.

-The most common problem consumers have with Temper-Pedic toppers is that they sleep hotter when compared to conventional sleeping surfaces.
+The most commonly reported problem consumers have with memory foam toppers is that they sleep hotter when compared to conventional sleeping surfaces.

 But sleeping conditions are influenced by environment temperature, the material's heat sensitivity and your own body heat.